TheDolentCity/jotun/src/content/docs/rules/compendium.md

 ### Tech Actions

 These actions can only be performed in a jotun with an active smart AI.
 All targets must be mechs or mechanical systems with computers similar to mechs.
+If a tech action requires a cyber attack, you roll your cyber attack die and are successful if it is higher than the target's cybersecurity stat.

 - **Enhance** `(1P)` Choose an ally within sensors.
 They add +2 to their next check or save.
-This bonus does not stack.
+You can only benefit from one of these bonuses at a time.
+Bonus is lost at the end of ally's next turn.
 - **Hack** `(1P)` Choose a target within sensors.
-Make an opposed systems check.
-On success, the target is impaired and slowed (systems save ends).
+Make a cyber attack.
+On success, the target is impaired and slowed (systems save ends both).
 If the target was already slowed, they are instead immobilized.
 - **Invasion** `(3P)` Choose a target within sensors who has the impaired condition.
-Make an opposed systems check.
+Make a cyber attack.
 On success, the target takes 6 heat and suffers the blinded or disabled condition (player choice, systems save ends).
 - **Lock On** `(1P)` Choose a target within sensors and line of sight.
-They gain the lock on condition.
+They gain the lock on condition (systems save ends).
 This condition does not stack.
 - **Overload** `(1P)` Choose a target within sensors.
-Make an opposed systems check.
+Make a cyber attack.
 On success, the target gains +2 heat.
 - **Scan** `(1P)` Choose a blast 1 area within sensors.
 You learn 1 detail about objects, constructs, and locations in each hex.
 This can include stats (HP, armor, special abilities, etc.), mount details, or the function of a building or piece of machinery.
-If something in a hex has the ability to jam you (such as another mech), then a contested systems check is required.
+If something in a hex has the ability to jam you (such as another mech), then make a cyber attack.
 - **Shield** `(2P)` Generate an energy shield around yourself with an HP value equal to 6 + your systems score.
 If you perform an action that disrupts the shield (attacking, grappling, moving etc.) the shield is deactivated.
 The shield is vulnerable to energy weapons.
 If the shield's HP reaches 0, it is deactivated, but leftover damage is ignored.

 ### Pilot Actions